 - repossession after the discharge when the debtor stops paying on the vehicle or after the creditor files a motion to lift stay and obtains a court order allowing repossession;

 - repossession after the debtor fails to pay on a reaffirmed debt.

-Creditors who seek payment, garnish wages or bank accounts, repossess or foreclosure without court permission any after the initial filing of any type of bankruptcy may be subject to sanctions or punishment by the court.
+Creditor violations include anyone who seeks payment, garnishes wages or bank accounts, repossesses or foreclosures without court permission any after the initial filing of any type of bankruptcy may be subject to sanctions or punishment by the court.
 That means a violating creditor could be ordered to pay your attorneys’ fees, actual damages, emotional damages, and punitive damages for the wrongdoing.

 In Georgia, courts have awarded such fees against creditors for wrongfully repossessing vehicles, threatening debtors, and other violations.
 Further, the Fair Debt Collections Practices Act, a federal law, prohibits creditors from violating the bankruptcy protection order.